-Sexual misconduct and harassment can take many forms:
+Sexual harassment can take many forms, including (but not limited to) the following:

-- 1. Sexual misconduct and harassment can occur between equals (e.g., student to student, employee to employee) or between persons of unequal power status (e.g., supervisor to subordinate, professor to student, coach to student-athlete). - 2.
-Sexual misconduct and harassment can be committed by an individual or may be a result of the actions of an organization or group.
-It can be committed against an individual, an organization, or a group. - 3.
-Sexual misconduct and harassment can be committed by an acquaintance, a stranger, or someone with whom the Complainant has an intimate or sexual relationship. - 4.
-Sexual misconduct and harassment can occur by or against an individual of any gender.
-This policy prohibits sexual misconduct or harassment against Gonzaga community members of any gender, gender identity or sexual orientation.
+- Can occur between equals (e.g., student to student, employee to employee) or between persons of unequal power status (e.g., supervisor to subordinate, professor to student, coach to student-athlete). - Can be committed by an individual or may be a result of the actions of an organization or group.
+It can - be committed against an individual, an organization or a group. - Can be committed by an acquaintance, a stranger or someone with whom the Complainant has an intimate or sexual relationship. - Can occur by any individual against any individual.
+This policy prohibits gender-based sexual harassment against Gonzaga community members of any sex, gender identity or sexual orientation. - Demeaning sexist statements, humor or jokes about sex or gender-specific traits, crude sexual remarks, offensive stories, remarks of a sexual nature about a person's clothing or body, remarks about sexual activity or experiences, sexual innuendo or other suggestive comments, offensive notes, sexual propositions, or insults and threats, that an individual communicates are unwanted and unwelcome. - Hazing as defined by Student Code of Conduct.